nginxinc/bank-of-sirius/src/ledgermonolith/README.md

 3. Replace `[PROJECT_ID]` with your `$PROJECT_ID` in `src/ledgermonolith/config.yaml`.

-4. Run the following commands from the root of this repository, to deploy your custom config alongside the other Bank of Anthos services.
+4. Run the following commands from the root of this repository, to deploy your custom config alongside the other Bank of Sirius services.

 ```
 kubectl apply -f src/ledgermonolith/config.yaml